 Namecheap and GoDaddy are two of the most popular domain name registries today.
 They have managed to seize a gigantic fraction of the entire market because they offer a number of other solutions.
 In this article, we make a comprehensive analysis of Namecheap vs GoDaddy to enable you to choose the registry that suits your business.

 Scale and size

 In terms of the scale of operation, GoDaddy easily surpasses its rival because it currently covers a third of the whole market although Namecheap remains a registry titan with approximately four million customers.

-Both enterprises have service packages that satisfy the requirements of the market for collated and convenient bundle packages that enable a website to operate in a single location.
-However, GoDaddy has taken a step further to provide sub-domains, privacy security, online marketing aids, search engine optimization and various email aliases.
+Both enterprises have service packages that satisfy the requirements of the market.
+They offer collated and convenient bundle packages that enable a website to operate in a single location.
+However, GoDaddy has taken a step further to provide sub-domains, privacy security, online marketing aids, search engine optimization, and various email aliases.

-Price-wise, Namecheap is the cheaper option with an annual fee of 10.69 dollars while its rival is slightly costlier with a fee of 11.99 dollars per year.
+Price-wise, Namecheap is the cheaper option with an annual fee of 10.69 dollars while Godaddy is slightly costlier with a fee of 11.99 dollars per year.
 However, both solutions regularly hold promotions and discounts.